Explanation of Fees

 Telephone: East Campus: (919) 684-3331 / West Campus: (919) 684-4104

-This fee provides students with unlimited access to the on-campus recreation facilities.
+This fee provides students with unlimited access to the on-campus recreation facilities as well as to services provided by Duke Recreation & Physical Education.

 This fee is charged to undergraduates and funds House programs and events as well as training, advising and oversight of House finances.